When you simulate a report you'll see a

 Shaded Irradiance / POA Irradiance = Solar Access.

-- Total Solar Resource Factor (TSRF): compares the actual insolation available accounting for both shade and TOF against an ideal orientation with zero shade losses.
+- Total Solar Resource Factor (TSRF): compares the actual irradiance available accounting for both shade and TOF against an ideal orientation with zero shade losses.
 Simply put: TOF x Solar Access % = TSRF

 To learn more about how the values above are calculated, view our Total Solar Resource Factor documentation.